tankwin08/time_series_MODIS_ARIMA_LSTM/README.md

 **3** the covariance of the i th term and the (i + m) th term should not be a function of time

 ***why the data need to be stationary?***

+Because, term ‘Auto Regressive’ in ARIMA means it is a linear regression model that uses its own lags as predictors.

 When running a linear regression the assumption is that all of the observations are all independent of each other.
 In a time series, however, we know that observations are time dependent.